clemsos/writings/_quora/2018-08-28-Whats-your-reaction-when-you-visit-China-eating-at-restaurants-there-and-find-out-none-of-the-dishes-are-the-typical-Chinese-food-you-get-here-in-America.md

 title: |
-    What\'s your reaction when you visit China, eating at restaurants there and find out none of the dishes are the typical Chinese food you get here in America? - Quora
+    What\'s your reaction when you visit China, eating at restaurants there and find out none of the dishes are the typical Chinese food you get here in America?
 ---

 "Finally, some real food."